mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 This is *the last word*; we say “last word.” *The truth*... whatever you say.

 The last word is spoken for you, not for others.
-It’s not others’ story, this is already *your* story.
+It’s not others’ story; this is already *your* story.
 Because it is already spoken – not for us, for you.
 Even though you don’t know what is the real reality you live in, it’s already spoken, that’s why you are already living there.

 So, constantly you have to live there and practice it.
 Make your life mature.
 Deepen your life.